Want to make a difference in the lives of young children?

 Can I have another job/take classes while I am in the program?

-Your Hands of Hope AmeriCorps Member role and schedule must always come first in your scheduling.
+Your Hands of Hope AmeriCorps Volunteer role and schedule must always come first in your scheduling.
 However, if you can engage in outside work and/or classes that do not impact the schedule provided to you by your supervisor, you are permitted to do so.

 Can I participate if I have children of my own?